raul23/convert-to-txt/README.rst

 * `poppler <https://poppler.freedesktop.org/>`_: it includes ``pdftotext`` for converting *pdf* to *txt*

-`:information_source:` *epub* can be converted to *txt* by using ``unzip -c {input_file}`` but it is not a cleaned conversion since HTML data are included.
+`:information_source:` *epub* can be converted to *txt* by using ``unzip -c {input_file}`` but it is not a cleaned conversion since HTML data also are included.

 **Optionally:**